ATLas278/SpotifyDanceabillity/README.md

 #### **Instrumentalness**
 > Predicts whether a track contains no vocals.
 <br>
-**The closer the instrumentalness value is to 1.0, the greater likelihood the track contains no vocal content**.
+The closer the instrumentalness value is to 1.0, the greater likelihood the track contains no vocal content.

 <br>

 #### **Speechiness**
 > Speechiness detects the presence of spoken words in a track.
 <br>
-**The more exclusively speech-like the recording (e.g. talk show, audio book, poetry), the closer to 1.0 the attribute value**.
+The more exclusively speech-like the recording (e.g. talk show, audio book, poetry), the closer to 1.0 the attribute value.

 <br>